Coarse-Grained Boltzmann Generators: Coarse-Grained Boltzmann Generators

 \section{Coarse-Grained Boltzmann Generators}

-Atomistic BGs provide exact equilibrium sampling but scale poorly to large systems, while CG Boltzmann Emulators improve scalability at the cost of persistent bias due to the absence of reweighting.
+Atomistic BGs permit reweighting-based equilibrium sampling but become difficult to apply to large systems.
+Boltzmann Emulators improve scalability by omitting reweighting, at the cost of introducing bias.

-We propose CG-BGs that reconcile scalability with statistical rigor by performing generative modeling and importance sampling directly in CG coordinate space.
-Rather than targeting the full atomistic distribution, CG-BGs target the marginal distribution $p(\mathbf{R})$ defined by the PMF.
+We introduce CG-BGs, which perform generative modeling and importance sampling directly in CG coordinate space.
+Instead of the full atomistic distribution, CG-BGs target the marginal distribution $p(\mathbf{R})$ defined by the PMF.

-CG-BGs have two major components: a flow-based generative model to propose CG samples (similar to atomistic BGs) and a machine learning PMF acting as an energy predictor for importance sampling.
-Unlike atomistic MLPs trained on potential energy surfaces~\cite{behler2007generalized, blank1995neural}, CG MLPs have no ground-truth energy labels, since the PMF is a free energy that includes entropic contributions from eliminated degrees of freedom.
+CG-BGs consist of two components: a flow-based model that generates CG configurations and a learned PMF used for importance reweighting.
+Unlike atomistic MLPs trained on labeled energies~\cite{blank1995neural, behler2007generalized}, CG PMFs cannot be directly evaluated from atomistic configurations because they include entropic contributions from eliminated degrees of freedom.
 We next describe how the PMF is learned from atomistic simulations and outline the CG-BG workflow (Fig.~\ref{fig:cgbg_workflow}).